josmar-crwdstffng/angular/aio/content/guide/architecture.md

 ## Services and dependency injection

-For data or logic that isn't associated with a specific view, and that you want to share across components, you create a *service* class.
+For data or logic that is not associated with a specific view, and that you want to share across components, you create a *service* class.
 A service class definition is immediately preceded by the `@Injectable()` decorator.
 The decorator provides the metadata that allows other providers to be **injected** as dependencies into your class.

 *Dependency injection* \(DI\) lets you keep your component classes lean and efficient.
-They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.
+They do not fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.

 <div class="alert is-helpful">